zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

     *   The list of alive peers: `persistent_peers.txt` with the following format: `<node id>@<ip:port>,<node2 id>@<ip:port>,...`.
     *   where to get:
         *   If you want to join an existing persistent network (such as Test Net), then look at the [Persistent Chains](../deployment/persistent_chains) folder for a list of available networks.
-Each subfolder there represents a `<chain-id>` and contains the genesis and persistent_peers files.
+Each sub-directory there represents a `<chain-id>` and contains the genesis.
+Also it may contain `persistent_peers.txt` files.

 ## Hardware requirements